pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Motivation

-Once you have learned to think in React, synchronizing a _single_ external system with React is straight-forward, sane, and predictable:
+Once you have learned to think in React, synchronizing a _single_ external system with React is straight-forward:
 Connect to the system inside an effect, disconnect from the system inside the cleanup of that same effect.
 React guarantees that effects and cleanups are executed in a well-defined, predictable order, which makes it relatively easy to reason about race conditions and memory leaks.

-Unfortunately, this mental model cannot be applied today if we need to synchronize _a dynamic number_ of external systems.
+Unfortunately, we can't carry over this mental model if we need to synchronize _a dynamic number_ of external systems.
 The natural way to process multiple values is to iterate over them, but loops and Hooks don't compose:

 1. Placing the `useEffect` call inside a `for ... of` loop is forbidden by the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
 2. Placing the `for ... of` loop inside the `useEffect` call will execute the cleanup function for _all_ elements whenever _any_ element changes.

 Today, applications that need to connect to a dynamic number of external systems have no other choice than to use non-idiomatic workarounds.
-This increases the risk of race conditions and memory leaks, makes the code harder to read, and causes code duplication if both single-connection and multi-connection hooks are needed for the same external system.
+This increases the risk of race conditions and memory leaks, makes the code harder to read, and causes code duplication if both single-connection and multi-connection Hooks are needed for the same external system.

 ## ChatRooms example